 The Aotearoa New Zealand Sustainable Development Goals Summits were inspired by people wanting to collaborate across sectors to drive meaningful change for the SDGs.

 Summits have been held at the University of Victoria (2018) and the University of Auckland (co-hosted by Auckland University of Technology, 2019).
-These have brought together people from civil society, government, the business community, and with strong manawhenua and Pasifika input they have helped shape a uniquely Aotearoa New Zealand response.
+With the last Summit being co-hosted virtually by the University of Canterbury, Lincoln University, Ara Institute and with support from Christchurch City Council in 2020- 2021.
+These have brought together people from civil society, government, the business community, and with strong manawhenua and Pacific peoples input they have helped shape a uniquely Aotearoa New Zealand response.

 There is still plenty of work to do in achieving a sustainable and just world though!
 YOU are invited to take part in this journey!

 Now it is time for the University of Waikato along with Waikato Tainui, the Waikato Wellbeing Project and Te Pūkenga to join forces and welcome you to the 2022 - 2023 Summit Series.
 The Waikato Summit series will have a special focus on incorporating Māori, Indigenous and grassroots community perspectives when designing solutions to the SDGs or ‘global goals'.
 The Series will commence with three online webinar events in 2022 and culminates in a two-day event on the University of Waikato Hamilton campus, 9 - 10th February 2023.